jundalisay/superblist/content/en/research/sarkar/sociology/part-02b.md

 It would be unreasonable to declare a certain food as the national food and then force everyone to eat it.
 Besides that, everyone has his or her own likes and dislikes.
 In those countries where the commune system prevails, everyone is forced to eat the same type of food in the name of collectivism.
 People do not dare to speak out against such imposition out of fear, but internally they are not happy.
 Food is the most important of the primary necessities of human life.
 If people are not satisfied with their food there will be a simmering discontent in their minds which will seek an opportunity for an explosive expression.

 Like food, there is a great diversity in the dressing habits of the people of the world.
 This is also a result of environmental differences.

 For instance, many people in Arab countries live in deserts.
 In the scorching heat of the midday sun the burning sand is blown up by the harsh winds.

-To protect themselves from these sand storms the people there wear clothes which cover their entire bodies from head to foot, even their face and ears.
+To protect themselves they wear clothes which cover their entire bodies from head to foot, even their face and ears.
 They live underground to protect themselves from the hostile elements.

 If the people of northern Bihar in India were to wear such clothes they would be greatly inconvenienced.

 Due to excessive rain there is an abundance of rivers and lakes in this area.
 In such an environment to wear clothes covering the entire body would be extremely impractical.

 Thus these Biharis wear a Dhoti which can easily be lifted up while crossing a river.
 People living in cold countries use woollen clothes, which the inhabitants of hot countries would never use.

 As with food, the differences in dress cannot be removed by force.

 There is an almost unending number of languages in the world.
 Not only do people of different countries speak different languages, but people within the same country use different tongues, too.

 These linguistic differences are due to raciocultural influences.
 The different cultures of the world have been responsible for the creation of different languages.
 Human beings formulate words with various types of sound.
 This sound is produced by exhaled air which flows over the vocal cord and emerges through the mouth and nose.
 The sound is modified with changes made in the shape of the mouth, lips and nose.

 Generally, these linguistic differences are due to the cumulative effect of six main factors: blood, nose, hair, skin, eyes and body height.
 Differences in these characteristics are also reflected in the four main races of the world: Aryan, Austric, Mongolian, and Negro.

 Aryans have a reddish white complexion and hair, warm blood, eyes like a cat, an aquiline nose, and tall bodies.
 Negroes have black skin, slightly colder blood, curly hair, blackish eyes, thick lips and tall bodies.
 There are also remarkable differences in the physical structure of the Mongolians and Austrics.

 There are 3 branches of Aryans: